Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Joe Obiso: Right now, I would have to say records.
 Probably 80 to 85% of my inventory is records.

 It’s amazing how vinyl records can hold up.
 You can play a record that is 50 or 60 years old and it still plays close to how it did when it was first issued.
 Amazing durability.
-Another thing I like is they’re all the same size, easy to manage inventory, and USPS has a special media rate.
+Another thing I like is they’re all the same size, easy to manage inventory, and USPS has a shipping rate (Media Mail).

-Vinyl records have made a huge comeback after almost being killed off in the 80s and 90s by CDs.
-Now there are more new vinyl records issued every year than CDs.
+Vinyl records have made a huge comeback after almost being killed off in the 1990s by CDs.
+Now there are more new vinyl records sold annually than CDs.
 People love records because the sound is richer and the artwork brings back memories.
-So I enjoy selling records the most.
+I enjoy selling records to people who play and appreciate them.

 Q: What’s the coolest, weirdest, or most unexpected item you’ve ever come across?

-I also sold a set of bar stools from the same gentleman.
-Another weird item was old Kodak film canisters.
-I almost threw them out, but geocachers use them.
-I sold them in sets and made money from something that would have gone in the garbage.
+I also sold a set of bar stools to someone in Florida.
+Another unusual item was old, plastic Kodak film canisters.
+I almost threw them out, but found out that geocachers use them.
+I sold them in sets.

 That’s one of the great things about eBay.
 You never know.
 Someone collects it or wants it for nostalgia.